Qian Zhijun

 Qian Zhijun (born July 15, 1987), nicknamed "Little Fatty" (小胖 Xiǎo Pàng), is a Chinese actor and entertainer.
 His fame began during the "Little Fatty" internet meme, and since then he has appeared in a film and a cooking show, hosted a festival for people with alternative body types, and appeared in advertising.

 History

 Qian is originally from Jinshan District, Shanghai.
 In 2003, an individual had taken a photograph of Qian at a traffic safety event.
 Starting in 2003, his face was superimposed onto various other images.

 Qian said that he first discovered the meme when, at an internet café, a person approached Qian and asked him if he was the real "Little Fatty."
 Qian said that he originally felt humiliation, but "I have tried to turn sorrow into strength.
 At least this makes people smile and I have had quite a positive response from many surfers."

-In the mid-2000s Qian worked as a gas station attendant, with a salary of 1,000 Chinese yuan ($125 USD, £60 GBP, about R1,000 ZAR) per month.
+In the mid-2000s Qian worked as a gas station attendant, with a salary of 1,000 Chinese yuan (125 US$, £60 GBP, about R1,000 ZAR) per month.
 He weighed 100 kg.
 By 2006, as a result of exposure from the meme, Qian had hopes about getting a career as an entertainer.